info343b-a17/exercise03/problem1/README.md

     - The `body` should have `.5rem` of space around its content.
 The background should be a nice blue (`#93b8d7`), and the text content `white`.

-    - The "navigation" icon links (top-right corner) should also be `white` and increased in size to `2.5rem`.
+    - The "navigation" icon links (top-left corner) should also be `white` and increased in size to `2.5rem`.
 Add `.5em` of space between each one (the space is measured in `em` so it wil adjust with the icon sizes!)

         Additionally, the "social media" links should **not** be shown at this screen size. _Hint_: use the `display` property.